Maikuolan/Common/_docs/Demojibakefier.md

 public function guard(string $String): string;
 ```

-#### Last member.
+#### Last property.

-The `Last` member is a string populated by the `normalise` method, and can be used after calling `normalise` or `guard`, to determine the most recent character encoding that the Demojibakefier converted a string from.
+The `Last` property is a string populated by the `normalise` method, and can be used after calling `normalise` or `guard`, to determine the most recent character encoding that the Demojibakefier converted a string from.

 ```PHP
 public $Last = '';